How Do Indexing Metadata and Structure Make LLM Search Work?

 If chunk optimisation is the tactical layer, indexing, metadata and structure are the architectural layers that decide whether AI search truly works.
 CMOs who invest here build future-proof content systems that deliver accuracy, speed and clarity at scale.

+The winners will be the brands that treat LLM visibility as infrastructure, not campaign work.
+This means designing for LLM search today and being ready for the next new LLM tomorrow.
+In practice, strong indexing and a clean RAG index are now table stakes for enterprise LLM systems.
 The organisations that win in AI will not be the ones who create the most content.
 They will be the ones who structure it best.

 .png)